ollef/sixten/docs/QueryCompilerDriver.md

 There are many variations, and often more steps and intermediate representations than in the illustration, but the idea stays the same:

-We push source text, down a pipeline, running a fixed set of transformations until we finally output assembly code or some other target language.
+We push source text down a pipeline and run a fixed set of transformations until we finally output assembly code or some other target language.
 Along the way we often need to read and update some state.
 For example, we might update a type table during type checking so we can later look up the type of entities